Adarshh9/AI-Nexus/README.md

-# Model-Dataset Match
+# AI Nexus

-Model-Dataset Match is a web-based application that recommends AI/ML models and datasets based on user requirements.
+AI Nexus is a web-based application that recommends AI/ML models and datasets based on user requirements.
 By leveraging data scraped from Hugging Face, the application filters and suggests models and datasets that best match the user’s needs.

 ## Features